 • Combining local anaesthetic and lip fillers: Some fillers come with local anaesthetic agents already built in while others can be mixed with a local anaesthetic.
 This will help you feel less sting while the product is injected,

 Lip fillers using cannulas minimise bruising and pain

 We know that if you’ve read the stories about bruising and pain, you may be feeling a bit anxious about what you’re going to experience when you get lip fillers.
 Traditionally dermal fillers were injected using needles to pierce the skin and inject the substance into subcutaneous tissue.
 The Victorian Cosmetic Institute prefers to use cannulas over needles as they give you less bruising and a shorter recovery period.

-Our specialist cannulas technique has the following advantages:
+Our cannula technique has the following advantages:

 • A needle can’t discern what it’s going through, and will pierce through anything in the skin or in the subcutaneous tissue.
-A round-ended cannula, allows your cosmetic specialist to feel each structure as it passes through.
+A round-ended cannula, allows your practitioner to feel each structure as it passes through.
 If resistance happens, an alternative pathway is found.
 This means you will experience much less bruising than a needle and can avoid damage to your veins and arteries.